adrianwg23/grpc-arithmetic-service/README.md

 and adding your `Hostname MINIKUBE_IP` in the config.

-With your Ingress rules now setup, we can now run:
+With your Ingress rules now setup, we can now create our Ingress object!

 ```
 make kube-create-ingress
 ```
-to create our Ingress object!

 ## Testing
 To test, we can do a simple curl to our Ingress Controller.
 Using HTTP, we can curl: